Mimi's Organic Eats » Recipes » Cookies

 - In the bowl of a stand mixer fitted with the paddle attachment, add the butter, cane sugar, and orange flavor and mix on low until combined and there are no chunks of butter.

-- Add in the sourdough discard, egg, flour, baking powder, sea salt, and orange zest in that order.
+- Add in the sourdough discard and egg.
+Next, add the dry ingredients: flour, baking powder, sea salt, and orange zest in that order.
 Mix on low until a stiff dough forms.
-Add in the cranberries and mix to combine or fold in with a spatula.

-- Bake for 40 minutes or until the middle looks set, but not completely done.
-Remove from oven and let rest for 15 minutes.
-Trim off the edges, then slice into 12 pieces and bake again for 20 minutes.
+- Remove from oven and let rest for 15 minutes.
+Trim off the edges, then slice into 12 pieces, separate them, and bake again for 20 minutes.
 Allow to cool completely on the baking sheet.

 - Melt the white chocolate and coconut oil, either using a double boiler, or in a microwave safe bowl doing 30 second intervals and stirring between each one to prevent burning.